scipy-conference/scipy_proceedings/papers/shujie_fan/pmda.rst

    :label:`fig:rmsd`

 A detailed look at the maximum times that the Dask worker processes spent on waiting to be executed (Fig. :ref:`fig:rms-wait-comp-io` A, D), performing the RMSD calculation with data in memory (Fig. :ref:`fig:rms-wait-comp-io` B, E), and reading the trajectory frame data from the file into memory (Fig. :ref:`fig:rms-wait-comp-io` C, F) showed that the computation scaled very well, as did reading time to a lesser degree.
-However, the waiting time either increased for multiprocessing or was roughly a constant 1 s for distributed.
+However, the waiting time either increased for *multiprocessing* or was roughly a constant 1 s for *distributed*.
 Beyond 12 cores, the waiting time started approaching the time for read I/O (compute was an order of magnitude less than I/O) and hence parallel speed-up was limited by the wait time.

 .. figure:: figs/wait_compute_io_rms.pdf